bradleygolden/chisalary/README.md

     * Travis CI is a great choice for this
 - [ ] Add CD job for deploying code to a remote a server
     * Any docker based platform like kubernetes would be easy.
 Heroku would be a great option as well.
-- [ ] Add filtering options through uri parameters to make querying the database simple
+- [ ] Add filtering options through uri parameters to make querying the database simple.
+For example, ?name=John or ?salary=gt>50000